-On Wednesday 16 August 1995, as expected, Scuderia Ferrari officially confirms the signing of German driver Michael Schumacher for the 1996 season, then Benetton officialises the signing of Jean Alesi.
-And finally Williams announces that Jacques Villeneuve will race with Damon Hill.
+On Wednesday, August 16th, 1995, as expected, Scuderia Ferrari officially confirms the signing of German driver Michael Schumacher for the 1996 season, then Benetton officialises the signing of Jean Alesi.
+And finally, Williams announces that Jacques Villeneuve will race alongside Damon Hill.
 Two exact and meagre lines from Maranello, at 12:00 a.m., respecting a tradition that has lasted for forty years:

 "Ferrari announces that it has reached an agreement on technical racing collaboration with driver Michael Schumacher for the 1996 and 1997 sporting seasons".

-Two years then.
+Two years, then.
 To win that World Championship that has been missing since 1979, the year of Jody Scheckter.
 An important investment for Ferrari, but less crazy than you might think.
-In the first place Michael is today the fastest driver ever, reigning World Champion with excellent chances to repeat.
+Firstly, Michael is currently the fastest driver ever, reigning World Champion with excellent chances to repeat the achievement.
 He can really make a difference.
 And he has already proved it.
 Last year, in the races in which he was disqualified, Benetton struggled to get into the points zone.
-From him the engineers expect above all precise indications on how to develop the car and the engine next year.
-For these reasons the 26-year-old German is expected to collect (the figures are not known) an enormous sum, about 35.000.000 lire per season.
+From him, the engineers expect above all precise indications on how to develop the car and the engine next year.
+For these reasons, the 26-year-old German is expected to gain (the figures are not known) an enormous sum, about 35,000,000 lire per season.
 And he will also be able to exploit a small part of the suit and some personal contracts.
-The outlay will be compensated, at least in part, by the higher contributions paid to Ferrari by the partners.
-If the programmes are successful, it will be a bargain for everyone.
+The outlay will be compensated, at least in part, by the higher contributions paid by partners to Ferrari.
+If the plans are successful, it will be a bargain for everyone.
 In any case, Damon Hill also climbs the earnings ladder: Williams will pay him £6.500.000 per season.
-Evidently this price escalation in sport is not going to stop.
-But the interests in Formula One are enormous, as some of the biggest multinationals and most prestigious car companies are involved in the motor racing circuit.
-As far as we know, however, in the negotiations Ferrari did everything on its own.
+Evidently, this price escalation in sport is not going to stop.
+But the interests in Formula One are enormous, given that some of the biggest multinational companies and most prestigious car companies are involved in the motor racing network.
+As far as we know, however, Ferrari negotiated everything on its own.
 Schumacher reportedly signed personally or through his lawyers in mid-August.
 Many of the rumours surrounding this sensational step do not seem to correspond to reality.
-The contract between Schumacher and the Italian team does not provide for the German to have an actual first driving role.
+The contract between Schumacher and the Italian team does not provide the German with an actual first driving role.
 Ferrari has always offered its drivers identical possibilities.
 When Michael specifies that he will be number one, he sees this as natural, given his achievements.
-Before making this choice, Michael Schumacher had called Jochen Mass to ask his advice.
+Before making this choice, Michael Schumacher had called Jochen Mass to ask for advice.
 Says the former German driver:

 And Jean Todt recounts:

-"It was obvious that after Senna's passing he was the driver to take.
-At the time in Ferrari, the motorists were mad at the chassis, the chassis engineers at the engine, the drivers at the car.
-So we decided to take the driver who was the reference driver to at least take away this variable".
+"It was obvious that after Senna's passing, he was the driver to take.
+At the time, in Ferrari, the motorists were mad at the chassis, the chassis engineers at the engine, the drivers at the car.
+So, we decided to take the driver who was a reference to at least avoid this variable".

 After Lauda, it was again the French manager who spoke to Willi Weber:

-"So I met Schumacher together with Ferrari's lawyer, Henry Peter.
+"So, I met Schumacher together with Ferrari's lawyer, Henry Peter.
 The decisive summit in my room at the Hotel de Paris in Monte-Carlo lasted twelve hours, it was late July 1995.
-There the pre-agreement was signed.
-Every time there was some knot to untie I phoned the president Luca di Montezemolo.
-I wanted to make sure I had the chance to do what I was doing since Ferrari was not my property".
+The pre-agreement was signed there.
+There was always some knot to untie, and every time I phoned president Luca Montezemolo.
+I wanted to make sure I had the possibility to do what I was doing, since Ferrari was not my property".

 A story confirmed by Luca Montezemolo:

-"I had Niki Lauda contact him for the first lunge.
+"I had Niki Lauda contact him for the first move.
 He came to us at the right time.
-Three years earlier it would not have made a difference, we had neither the car nor the organisation".
+Three years ago it would have made no difference, we had neither the car nor the organisation".

-And finally, the German driver's manager, Willi Weber, also recounts that at the 1995 Monaco Grand Prix there was an initial approach from Ron Dennis, who was intent on bringing Michael Schumacher to McLaren-Mercedes with an incredible offer.
+And finally, the German driver's manager, Willi Weber, also recounts that at the 1995 Monaco Grand Prix there was an initial approach from Ron Dennis, who was motivated to bring Michael Schumacher to McLaren-Mercedes with an incredible offer.

-But Willi Weber has other ideas, and tells Michael Schumacher:
+But Willi Weber has other ideas in mind, and tells Michael Schumacher:

 "You know what Niki Lauda said about McLaren weeks ago...".

-Initially, however, the German pious man is not of the same mind:
+However, initially the German, pious man, is not of the same mind:

 "Don't bring up that old story again, Willi".

-"Even a monkey can win with a McLaren, and now I ask you: do you want to be a monkey's successor?"
+"Even a monkey can win with a McLaren, and now I ask you: do you want to be the successor of a monkey?"

 "I ask you sincerely, Michael, why do you want to switch to McLaren?"